CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 = Methods

 Our approach is modeled after the architecture proposed in Lite-HRNet @yu2021litehrnetlightweighthighresolutionnetwork, where our images are passed through the high resolution network and fused with high-to-low streams.
 This entire process is a subset of the deep convolution neural network model.
 The approach taken in Lite-HRNet proposes novel optimizations which are greatly beneficial for our real-time application.
 Being significantly lighter, while maintaining the accuracy presented by significantly larger and slower models, this architecture meets all of the objectives of our research.
 We also look to include the climbing position-specific training information used in models trained for bouldering @Bouldering.
 This should improve our model accuracy in recognizing climbing-specific positioning, which is typically not included in standard HPE training sets including COCO @lin2015microsoftcococommonobjects.
-This combination and training approach is novel and will greatly improve the accuracy of our model when tested on speed climbing data.